 While Sticky Password’s cloud is very secure, syncing data via your own trusted Wi-Fi network ensures the data never actually leaves your devices — which makes it impossible for hackers to intercept your information.

 Sticky Password’s Android app also comes with all the essential password management features, including unlimited password storage, secure notes storage, 2FA, password generator, and more.

-While the Android app is very functional, it has one downside — you can’t share passwords using the app, only on desktop.
-On the other hand, the app is very easy to use, and most users will have no trouble saving new passwords, personal information, and credit cards, auto-filling login details, or syncing data.
+The Android app is very functional, and while previously you couldn’t share passwords using the app, it’s now possible to do so.
+Overall, the app is very easy to use, and most users will have no trouble saving new passwords, personal information, and credit cards, auto-filling login details, or syncing data.

-Sticky Password Free provides unlimited passwords on only one device.
-Users looking to cover more devices, share passwords with others, and sync data using a local Wi-Fi network should consider Sticky Password Premium ($29.99 / year) — which also includes a donation to a manatee conservation fund!
+Sticky Password Free provides unlimited passwords on only one device, so it’s not as comprehensive as Avira’s free plan.
+If you want to cover more devices, share passwords with others, and sync data using a local Wi-Fi network, you should consider Sticky Password Premium ($29.99 / year) — which also includes a donation to a manatee conservation fund!